MaxSpur/paths-create/README.md

 ## How To Use It

-1. Start the app locally.
+Use the app in this order:

+1. Open the app and move the map to the city or area you want to work in.
+   The `Find nearby stations at map center` action uses the current map center, so it helps to pan/zoom roughly to the right area first.
-2. Paste an openrouteservice API key into the ORS API Key field.
+2. In **Settings**, paste your openrouteservice key into `ORS API Key`.
-3. Add stations by clicking the map or by importing nearby station candidates from Overpass.
-4. For each station, set a radius that represents the walking-access area you want to use.
-5. Add station points manually or generate them randomly inside that radius.
-6. Pick an origin station and a destination station.
-7. Choose how many trips you want to generate.
+   Leave the default `Overpass URL` alone unless you intentionally want to use a different Overpass instance.
+3. Build your station library in **Stations**.
+   You have two ways to do this:
+   - click `Map click: add station`, then click the map outside any existing station radius,
+   - or click `Find nearby stations at map center`, choose a candidate in the dropdown, and click `Add selected`.
+4. For each station card:
+   - rename the station if needed,
+   - set the station radius with the slider,
+   - use `Set active` when you want to edit that station’s point pool.
+   The station radius matters: it controls both random point generation and where point add/move clicks are allowed.
+5. Add walking-access points for the active station in **Active Station Points**.
+   You can do this in two ways:
+   - manual points: click `Map click: add point`, then click inside the active station radius,
+   - random points: enter `Random count`, then click `Generate random points`.
+   Random points always use the active station’s current radius.
+6. Edit the active station’s points until the pool looks right.
+   - click a point on the map or in the list to select it,
+   - with `Map click: add point` mode active, click somewhere else inside the active station radius to move the selected point,
+   - click outside the active station radius to deselect the point,
+   - use the `↑` / `↓` buttons to reorder points,
+   - use `Delete` in the list, or `Delete` / `Backspace` on the keyboard, to remove the selected point.
+   Point labels are reverse-geocoded automatically, so new or moved points may briefly show as resolving before their address appears.
+7. Choose the trip endpoints.
+   Use either the `Origin station` / `Destination station` dropdowns or the `Set origin` / `Set destination` buttons in each station card.
+   For useful output, both the origin and destination stations should have at least one point; more points give the generator more combinations and reduce repetition.
-8. Generate the trips and download the resulting GPX ZIP.
+8. Generate trips in **Generate Trips**.
+   - set `Trip count`,
+   - optionally set `Seed` if you want reproducible results,
+   - click `Generate`.
+   The progress box shows the current phase and ends with a short generation report.
+9. Review and export.
+   - generated routes are drawn on the map as a preview,
+   - `Clear preview` removes the current preview without deleting your stations or points,
+   - `Download GPX ZIP` becomes useful after a successful generation run and downloads one GPX file per generated trip.

-### Map Editing Behavior
+### Important Editing Rules

 - Clicking inside a station radius activates that station.
+- Setting a station as active from the sidebar refocuses the map to show that station and its full radius.
-- In `Map click: add point` mode, clicks inside the active station radius add a new point.
+- In `Map click: add point` mode, clicks inside the active station radius add a point or move the selected point.
-- If a station point is selected, clicking inside the active station radius moves that point.
 - Clicking outside the active station radius deselects the selected point, or activates another station if its radius was hit.
-- Setting a station as active from the sidebar refocuses the map to show that station and its full radius.
+- `Idle` mode is the safe neutral mode when you want to inspect the map without adding or moving things.

 ## Quick Start